animesh/receptor2tfDiffusion/README.md

 diffusion_curve <- signalOnNetwork(network,nodeW,outputNode = 'FLI1',inputNode = 'TNFRSF1B',n = 2000)
 ```

 The diffusion curve is a R 'list' object with two components: 'Enode' is the signal increasing over time at the output node, and signal.
-Follwing histogram shows the final signal intensity estimated by frequency of signal propogate between receptor to TF over 2000 iterations.
+Follwing histogram shows the final signal intensity estimated by frequency of signal propagate between receptor to TF over 2000 iterations.

 ```
 hist(diffusion_curve$signal, main ="Final signal intensity", xlab="Signal" )